hugokinahan/sei-project-4/README.md

 To stop users from having to change pages to often I implemented popup modals from React.js-popup.
 This meant that the user could stay on the same page when making requests.
 These requests included leavving a review and a rating as well as making a request for a house swap.

+The below code snippet shows how we implemented these popup modals (some code from the form has been ommitted to save space) and the screenshot shows this popup modal in action.

 ```
     <Popup
       trigger={<Button className="request-button" type="submit" style={{ backgroundColor: '#012349', borderRadius: 0, color: 'white' }}>